PredictiveEcology/reproducible/cran-comments.md

 ## Downstream dependencies

-We have run R CMD check on downstream dependencies.
+We checked 4 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-`SpaDES.core` requires an update, which we will submit this package immediately upon `reproducible` being accepted.
+ * We saw 0 new problems
-Other reverse dependencies are unaffected.
+ * We failed to check 0 packages